-SECOND YEAR students in Master (3rd): the detailed dissertation plan has to be downloaded in Campus no later than February 16, 2018 (midnight)
+SECOND YEAR master students (beginning of the 3rd semester): the title and the name of your dissertation supervisor have to be registered in Campus no later than September 14, 2018 (midnight)

 - Respect the study plan and obtain 90 ECTS course credits ;